T

 restaurant

-A family-friendly option offering delicious pizzas and Italian dishes.
-It's a more casual and budget-friendly choice after a day in the mountains.
+A popular spot for families, offering delicious pizzas and Italian dishes.
+It's a more casual dining option after a day in the mountains.

 Located in the village center.